Lymah123/js-project-webpage-color-changing/README.md

 I read docs about CSS and JavaScript for webdev.
 - D18.
 I had a Google Meet on form handling with one of my mentors for Backend.
+- D19.
+I read a blog post on backend from beginner to advance level and how to get started effecteively.